-Use of existing concrete stairs with rock retaining walls, electric lights, two concrete patios with railings and rock retaining walls, two planter areas with rock retaining walls, a shower, and a riprap bankline (as shown in Figure 2).
+Use and maintenance of an existing concrete patio with rock retaining walls, two concrete stairways with railings and rock walls, and riprap bankline protection (as shown in Figure 2).

 Figure 2.
 Site Map

 NOTE: This depiction of the lease premises is based on unverified information provided by the applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.